dscolby/CausalELM.jl/README.md

 CausalELM also supports estimation of individual treatment effects or conditional average treatment effects (CATE) via S-learning, T-learning, X-learning, and R-learning.
 The underlying machine learning model for all these estimators is an extreme learning machine or L2 regularized extreme learning machine.
+Furthermore, once a model has been estimated, CausalELM can summarize the model, including computing p-values via randomization inference, and conduct sensitivity analysis.
+All of this can be done in foru lines of code.
 </p>

 <h2>Extreme Learning Machines and Causal Inference</h2>